sdgluck/serialise-request/README.md

 # serialise-request

-> Serialise and de-serialise HTML5 Requests
+> Serialise and deserialise a Fetch Request

 Made with ❤ at [@outlandish](http://www.twitter.com/outlandish)